UCBoulder/PHYS-4430/raw-content/gaussian-beams-1-raw.md

 ## Walking a beam {#sec:walkingbeam}

 Next, you will align your laser such that beam is aligned parallel to the table.
 You will do this by using two mirrors and a technique that is called "walking a beam".
 [This video](https://www.youtube.com/watch?v=qzxILY6nOmA&t=249s) provides an overview on how to do so.
 The most relevant information for our lab starts at 4:09 (which the above link should take you to).
-Also, we have 3D printed beam alignment tools that are used in place of the iris in the video.
+Also, we have 3D printed beam alignment tools that are used in place of the iris in the video (these can be found in the colored drawer cabinet in your optics bay).

 1. Mount two 3D printed beam alignment discs onto the optical table at the same height above the table.
 2. Use only two mirrors to get the beam to pass through the center of each disc.
 Having two mirrors allows you to independently adjust the angle and position of your beam.